-Click here to read the story in its entirety on The New York Review of Books webpage.
-Deborah Eisenberg’s “Cross Off and Move On” was originally published in the July 12, 2012 issue of The New York Review of Books.
+"Cross Off and Move On" by Deborah Eisenberg Originally published in the July 12, 2012 issue of The New York Review of Books.

 The New York Review of Books fiction issue is on the stands for a few weeks, and, like last year, they have included a fairly lengthy piece of fiction from the great short story writer Deborah Eisenberg.
 “Cross Off and Move On” is a slowly paced walk into the past after our narrator, at around 54 years old, happens upon her cousin Morrie’s obituary in The New York Times; had she not happened to register the slightly familiar person in the photograph she “might have gone on for years assuming that my only known remaining relative was out there somewhere.”

 Adela, Bernice, and Charna, the youngest — all gone for a long time now, blurred into a flock sailing through memory, their long, thin legs streaming out beneath the fluffy domes of their mangy fur coats, their great beaky noses pointing the way.